 The roof over your head provides all manner of protection from the elements.
 This protection extends not only to yourself but to your home as well.
 Although your roof is a crucial part of your home, its out-of-sight location means it’s also usually out-of-mind.
 But ignoring your roof can be disastrous for all involved.
 And your roof can get damaged in a dizzying number of ways.

-According to analysts, 45 percent of homeowners file home insurance claims for wind or hail damage to their roofs.
-A severely damaged roof can make you choose between relocating or upgrading your house and cost hundreds or even thousands of dollars.
+According to Cape Analytics, 45 percent of homeowners file home insurance claims for wind or hail damage to their roofs.
+A severely damaged roof can make you choose between relocating or upgrading your house and cost hundreds or even thousands of dollars, says Powell Renovations.
 You need to prevent damages to your roof not just before they’re too extensive but before they’re even an issue.

 Here are five crucial tips on how you can prevent your roof from getting damaged.